somratAtSekaiLab/admin-panel-template-reactjs/CONTRIBUTING.md

 ## Project tools

-- Github for code and issues management
+- Github or Jira for code and issues management

 ### Branch rules